onixldlc/expo-csc-batch3/README.md

     </br>
 5. open it in browser

-    assuming all the step above run with no error and you also deploy it locally, you can open the website now by using `hitch.teehee:3000` or `chat.hitch.teehee:3000`
+    assuming all the step above run with no error and you also deploy it locally, you can open the website now by using `hitch.teehee:3000` or `chat.hitch.teehee:3000` on your browser url

     </br>